-Our tour today is split into two halves, the first part is spent in the spectacular museum known as the Churchill War rooms.
-From central Westminster, your guide takes you underground into the bunker that was home to the headquarters of the British war department.
-Then together, you can explore the very site where much of Allied war effort was managed from.
+Our WW2 London Tour contains two major components.
+First, you will embark on a Churchill War Rooms tour.
+From central Westminster, your Blue Badge Guide takes you underground into the bunker that was home to the headquarters of the British War Department.
+There you can explore the very site where much of the Allied war effort was managed.

 Churchill War Rooms, Clive Steps, SW1A 2HQ London, GB.
 By prior arrangement, your guide can meet you at your central London hotel.